slay419/Slackr/seprinciples.md

 2. Created remove_channel_message_dict helper function for removing channel specific message dicts.
 This is used in message_remove

-3. Abstracted some code by using helper functions
+3. Abstracted some code by using helper functions to help remove clutter in main functions

-4. Created more tests for conditions not met in coverage
+4. Created more tests for conditions not met in coverage e.g. some access errors in react/unreact test

+5. Fixed up reacts from iteration 2 to constantly update and check in channel messages

+6. Cleaned up imports to only include necessary imports

+7. Fixed issues with indenting and casing along with various general formatting

+8. Removed unnecessary statements e.g. "==" and "!=" replaced with 'not'

+9. Removed magic numbers by using nametags to help improve readability for users

 ## Changes to `profile_functions`